A Guide to Everything You Want to Know About Credit

 Once you submit your dispute, the credit reporting company must investigate your claim thoroughly, unless it deems your dispute to be frivolous.

-To put it very simply, credit inquiries, or credit pulls, are when you or a lender check your score.
+Credit inquiries, or credit pulls, are when you or a lender check your credit score.

 Hard credit pulls

-Hard credit pulls occur when a financial institution conducts an official review of your credit history in order to assess the risk of lending to you.
+Hard credit pulls happen when a financial institution conducts an official review of your credit history in order to decide the risk of lending to you.
 A company will only perform a hard credit pull if you officially apply for credit with them.

 Soft credit pulls

-Soft inquiries are different from hard pulls because they don’t affect your credit score at all.
-These types of credit pulls can be performed by employers who want to run a background check on you or potential lenders who want to see if you pre-qualify for an offer, to name examples.
+Soft credit inquiries don’t affect your credit score at all.
+These types of credit pulls can be performed, for example, by employers who want to run a background check on you or potential lenders who want to see if you pre-qualify for an offer.

 You can also run soft credit inquiries on yourself just to monitor your standing for when you decide to apply for credit.